How to Choose Your Wedding Venue (Beginners Guide)

 ---

-Laying it out this way will help you see things clearly …and not make decisions solely based on your feelings
+When you lay it out this way, it'll help you see things clearly …and not make decisions solely based on your feelings

 Step 6: Sleep on it